april 17, 2025

 20”h x 9”d x 9”w

-lastly, bini, is standing on a pillow with blue string rope going around a chair and also taped to a wall. she is playing a game by herself and the game is supposedly called elastics in america, but it is more familiar to me as “chinese jump rope” or even “고무줄 뛰기". chinese jump rope is a game that requires 3 people at minimum- 2 people to hold it by their knees and one player in the middle to jump against the string. the challenge of the game is to move the string up from the ankles to calves to knees to hip area in a succession manner. this used to be my favorite game growing up, but i always hated how much social requirement it had. despite the structure required, my ambition led me to play it by myself in my room where i would grab a heavy chair, scotch tape, and a pillow. i lived on the 3rd floor of my apartment, so my mom was always so conscious of making noise while walking. noise in Korean is referred to by the onomatopoeia of “koong”. so my mom would always check on me everytime i would make excessive ground noise, saying “no koong! koong!”.
+bini, is standing on a pillow with blue string rope going around a chair and also taped to a wall. she is playing “chinese jump rope” or “고무줄 뛰기" by herself. chinese jump rope is a game that requires 3 people at minimum- 2 people to hold it by their knees and one player in the middle to jump against the string. the challenge of the game is to move the string up from the ankles to calves to knees to hip area in a succession manner. this used to be my favorite game growing up, but i always hated how much social requirement it had. despite the structure required, my ambition led me to play it by myself in my room where i would grab a heavy chair, scotch tape, and a pillow. i lived on the 3rd floor of my apartment, so my mom was always so conscious of making noise while walking. noise in Korean is referred by the onomatopoeia of “koong”. so, my mom would always check on me everytime i would make excessive ground noise, saying “no koong! koong!!!!!”